Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Methods

-Our calcium imaging experiments were carried out on transgenic animals (P\textit{regf-1::GCaMP6::3*NLS::mNeptune}, hpIs676, ZM9644), where green fluorescent calcium indicator GCaMP and red fluorescent protein mNeptune are co-expressed in the cell nuclei by a pan-neuronal promoter.
-The activity-independent RFP channel was used to detect and identify a neuron; the activity-dependent signal was extracted by linearly mapping the neuron position from the red to the green channel (Figure \ref{fig::sys}).
+Our calcium imaging experiments were carried out on transgenic animals (ZM9644 \textit{hpIs676 [Pregf-1::GCaMP6::3$\times$NLS::mNeptune]}), where green fluorescent calcium indicator GCaMP and red fluorescent protein mNeptune are co-expressed in the cell nuclei by a pan-neuronal promoter.
+The activity-independent RFP channel was used to detect and identify neurons; the activity-dependent signal was extracted by linearly mapping the neuron position from the red to the green channel (Fig \ref{fig:sys}).
 We inferred neural activity from the ratiometric measure:

-where the red fluorescence $F_{RFP}$ was used as a reference to reduce spurious signals arising from animal movements.
+where the red fluorescence $F_{\text{RFP}}$ was used as a reference to reduce spurious signals arising from animal movements.